 Another crucial consideration when using herbal medicine is choosing reputable suppliers.
 Not all herbal products are created equal, and some may be contaminated, adulterated, mislabeled, or ineffective.
 Some of the factors that can affect the quality and safety of herbal products are:

-• The source and identity of the herbs
+- The source and identity of the herbs

-• The harvesting and processing methods
+- The harvesting and processing methods

-• The storage and transportation conditions
+- The storage and transportation conditions

-• The testing and certification procedures
+- The testing and certification procedures

-• The labeling and packaging information
+- The labelling and packaging information

 You should always buy herbal products from reputable suppliers who can provide reliable information and evidence about their products.
 Look for products that have been certified by independent organizations such as NSF International, US Pharmacopeia, or ConsumerLab.com.
-You should also look for products that have clear labels with ingredients, dosage, directions, warnings, expiration date, and contact information.
+You should also look for products that have clear labels with ingredients, dosage, directions, warnings, expiration dates, and contact information.

 Finding Qualified Herbalists